Shahee05/Daily-Planner-App/README.md

 MIT License

 ## Project Status
-Working with APIs - ongoing
+Working with Third-Party APIs (jQuery) - ongoing

+## Other information
 Further help received from team members and StackOverflow.